GWLab-UML/Outreach/Activities/BGCGL Algae and Photosynthesis Activity.md

 ●	Look at the different algae species under the scope - draw them!
 ○	Are they different?
 How are they different?
 ●	What happens when you put them in diff salinities
-●	What happens when you put them in diff light esxposures
+●	What happens when you put them in diff light exposures

 ### Photosynthesis/CO2
 (taken from [here](https://cropps.cornell.edu/wp-content/uploads/2024/03/Photosynthetic-Floatation_-_-Biology-Physics-Science-Activity-_-Exploratorium.pdf)!
 Thanks Nikea)